 It can be said that a large part of the tragedies of Wuthering Heights and Thrush Grange was caused by her own hands.
 Heathcliff is crazy.
 But very charming.
 Of course, London is also a good husband.
 It's just a bit stupid.
 Catherine: She is bad, she is selfish, but her obsession with love makes her exude the mixed charm of good women and bad women.

-The author of "David Copperfield" is the most famous novel of Charles Dickens, a very famous British writer.
-Through the life's joys and sorrows of the protagonist David, it reveals the true face of society at that time on multiple levels and highlights the corrosive effect of money on marriage, family, and society.
+The author "David Copperfield" is the most famous novel by Charles Dickens, a very famous British writer.
+The life's joys and sorrows of the protagonist David, reveal the true face of society at that time on multiple levels and highlight the corrosive effect of money on marriage, family, and society.

 I didn't pay attention when I was reading.
 After reading the preface, I felt my aunt's teaching "Never be humble, never hypocritical, never cruel".
 It can really be a motto for standing up and acting alone!